4react/4react/modules/responsive/README.md

 ### Responsive [Component]

-Use this component to conditionally render parts of your application.
+Conditionally render parts of your application.

 ```jsx
 // with children